• Home

 +

-Adding a second bathroom in Chicago costs $15,000-$75,000, with most projects ranging $25,000-$35,000.
+Adding a second bathroom in Chicago costs $15,000-$75,000 in 2026, with most projects ranging $25,000-$35,000.
 Powder rooms (toilet and sink) cost $15,000-$25,000, while full bathrooms run $30,000-$50,000.
 Basement bathrooms are cheapest but require ejector pumps ($3,000-$5,000 extra).
 Second-floor additions cost more due to structural work.
 Master suite bathrooms range $50,000-$75,000.
 Costs include Chicago permits ($800-$2,500), potential lead remediation in older homes, and connection to existing plumbing.
 Location within your home is the biggest cost factor.

 Where is the best place to add a second bathroom?